Rectifier (Ra song)

 "Rectifier" is a song by American alternative metal band Ra.
 The song was released as the second single from the band's debut From One.
-"Rectifier" was a modest success on the Billboard rock charts, but failed to match the success of previous single "Do You Call My Name", only reaching no. 30 on the Mainstream Rock chart.
+"Rectifier" was a modest success on the Billboard rock charts, but failed to match the success of previous single "Do You Call My Name", only reaching No. 30 on the Mainstream Rock chart.

 An early version of "Rectifier" appeared on the band's debut EP One.
+The song was featured on the soundtrack of Project Gotham Racing 2.

 Music video

 The song's music video shows the band performing it live at various shows during the 2003 tour with Seether.